-IUPAC and IYCN (International Younger Chemists Network) announced the creation of a Periodic Table of Younger Chemists.
-They will honor 118 outstanding younger chemists from around the world and they will be requested to join the award ceremony to be held in Paris in July 2019.
-Japanese younger chemists are also encouraged to pay attention to these awards.
-This is also part of the memorial project celebrating both IYPT2019 and IUPAC100.
-Nominations are now being accepted and IUPAC will select prize winners in collaboration with IYCN by spending a year until around June 2019.
+IUPAC and IYCN (International Younger Chemists Network) created a Periodic Table of Younger Chemists.
+They held the award ceremony in Paris in honor of 118 outstanding younger chemists from around the world in July 2019.
+Three Japanese younger chemists were also selected for these awards.
+This was also part of the memorial project celebrating both IYPT2019 and IUPAC100.

-The prizes will be awarded to those who contributed to the achievement of the United Nations Sustainable Development Goals (SDGs), those who increased the public understanding of chemistry, those who fostered diversity in the chemical industry, those who worked to improve chemical and scientific education, and those who contributed to the development of multidisciplinary and international collaboration in chemical research.
-Nominee should be selected from those currently pursuing an undergraduate or graduate degree in chemistry or a related field, holding an undergraduate or graduate degree in chemistry, and working in the field of chemistry or a related field.
-Also, nominees aged 40 years old or under are eligible to enter for this prize.
-Please nominate a suitable candidate if there is any.
-Self-nominations are also encouraged.
+The prizes were awarded to those who contributed to the achievement of the United Nations Sustainable Development Goals (SDGs), those who increased the public understanding of chemistry, those who fostered diversity in the chemical industry, those who worked to improve chemical and scientific education, and those who contributed to the development of multidisciplinary and international collaboration in chemical research.
+Awardees were selected from those currently pursuing an undergraduate or graduate degree in chemistry or a related field, holding an undergraduate or graduate degree in chemistry, and working in the field of chemistry or a related field.
+Also, awardees had to be 40 years old or under were eligible to get this prize.

-Award of Iron (Fe) was given to Dr. Elizabeth New, Associate professor at the University of Sydney.
-She succeeded in developing
+Award of Xenon (Xe) was given to Dr. Kana Yamada, Assistant professor at The University of Tokyo.
+She has been working on